 How to Apply for the Law, Justice & Culture Early Assurance Program

-Early Assurance Program students apply for admission to the M.A. in law, justice, and culture program while they are still in high school, and a slot in the master’s program is reserved for them as long as they maintain program requirements during their undergraduate time at OHIO.
-Students accepted into the Early Assurance Program will be able to start taking graduate courses while completing their bachelor’s degree.
+Early Assurance Program (EAP) students apply for admission to the M.A. in law, justice, and culture program while they are still in high school, and a seat in the master’s program is reserved for them as long as they maintain program requirements during their undergraduate time at OHIO.
+Students accepted into the EAP will be able to start taking graduate courses while completing their bachelor’s degree.

 - Have the equivalent high school GPA of 3.5 or higher on a 4.0 scale